Azure/azure-sdk-for-java/sdk/communication/azure-communication-chat/README.md

 #### Add participants

 Use `addParticipants` method to add participants to the thread identified by threadId.
-`addChatParticipantsOptions` describes the request object containing the members to be added; Use `.setParticipants()` to set the participants to be added to the thread;
+`participants` list of participants to be added to the thread;

 - `communicationIdentifier`, required, is the CommunicationIdentifier you've created by using the CommunicationIdentityClient.
 More info at: [Create A User](https://docs.microsoft.com/azure/communication-services/quickstarts/access-tokens?pivots=programming-language-java#create-a-user).
 - `display_name`, optional, is the display name for the thread member.